 As a condition of membership in USA Judo and a condition for participation in any competition or event sanctioned by USA Judo or its member organizations, each USA Judo member and each athlete, coach, trainer, agent, athlete support personnel, medical or para-medical personnel, team staff, official and other person who participates in USA Judo or USA Judo events (whether or not a USA Judo member), agrees to comply with and be bound by the safe sport rules, policies and procedures of the U.S. Center for SafeSport and to submit, without

-reservation or condition, to the jurisdiction of the USCSS for the resolution of any alleged violations of those rules, policies and procedures, as may be amended from time to time, to the extent the alleged violation falls within the jurisdiction of the USCSS.
-Each USA Judo member and each athlete, coach, trainer, agent, athlete support personnel, medical personnel, team staff, official and other person who participates in USA Judo or USA Judo events (whether or not a USA Judo member) also agrees to comply with and be bound by the athlete safety rules, policies and procedures of USA Judo, and to submit, without reservation or condition, to the jurisdiction of USA Judo for the resolution of any alleged violations of the USCSS rules or of USA Judo’s rules that do not fall within the USCSS exclusive jurisdiction and over which the USCSS declines to exercise discretionary jurisdiction.
-To the extent any USA Judo rule is inconsistent with the rules of the USCSS, such rule is hereby superseded.
+reservation or condition, to the jurisdiction of the Center for the resolution of any alleged violations of those rules, policies and procedures, as may be amended from time to time, to the extent the alleged violation falls within the jurisdiction of the Center.
+Each USA Judo member and each athlete, coach, trainer, agent, athlete support personnel, medical personnel, team staff, official and other person who participates in USA Judo or USA Judo events (whether or not a USA Judo member) also agrees to comply with and be bound by the athlete safety rules, policies and procedures of USA Judo, and to submit, without reservation or condition, to the jurisdiction of USA Judo for the resolution of any alleged violations of the Center’s rules or of USA Judo’s rules that do not fall within the Center’s exclusive jurisdiction and over which the Center declines to exercise discretionary jurisdiction.
+To the extent any USA Judo rule is inconsistent with the rules of the Center, such rule is hereby superseded.

-It is the duty of members of USA Judo to comply with all anti-doping rules of the World Anti-Doping Agency (WADA), International Judo Federation (IJF) and of USADA, including the USADA Protocol for Olympic and Paralympic Movement Testing (USADA Protocol) and all other policies and rules adopted by WADA, the IJF, USADA and the USOPC, including the USOPC National Anti-Doping
+It is the duty of individual members of USA Judo to comply with all anti-doping rules of the World Anti-Doping Agency (WADA), the International Judo Federation (IJF), the USOPC including the USOPC National Anti-Doping Policy, and of the U.S. Anti-Doping Agency (USADA), including the USADA Protocol for Olympic and Paralympic Movement Testing (USADA Protocol) and all other policies and rules adopted by WADA, the IJF, USADA and the USOPC.

-Policy.
 Athlete members agree to submit to drug testing by the IJF and/or USADA or their designees at any time and understand that the use of methods or substances prohibited by the applicable anti-doping rules make them subject to penalties including, but not limited to, disqualification and suspension.
-If it is determined that a member may have committed an anti-doping rule violation, the member agrees to submit to the results management authority and processes of USADA, including arbitration under the USADA Protocol, or to the results management authority of the IJF if applicable or referred by USADA.
+If it is determined that a member may have committed a doping violation, the member agrees to submit to the results management authority and processes of USADA, including arbitration under the USADA Protocol, or to the results management authority of the IJF if applicable or referred by USADA.

 Organizational Members